FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Acne is a skin condition that causes hair follicles to become plugged, leading the pores to become clogged.
 This leads to the development of whiteheads and blackheads that can become infected or cause scarring.
 Acne commonly affects the face, creating an obvious cosmetic deficit that can be very undesirable.

-Acne can be caused by bacterial infections; however, the whiteheads and blackheads associated with acne can also be related to many other causes.
+Bacterial infections can cause acne; however, the whiteheads and blackheads associated with acne can also be related to many other causes.
 Light therapy has been studied to treat acne, with both ultraviolet light and red light therapy found to be helpful [14].
-Ultraviolet light is thought to provide its benefit by helping to destroy bacteria that may be clogging the pore while red light therapy is thought to improve healing and reduce the risk of long-term scaring developing.
+Ultraviolet light is thought to provide its benefit by helping to destroy bacteria that may be clogging the pore, while red light therapy is thought to improve healing and reduce the risk of long-term scarring developing.

 Scarring

-Red light therapy may help to reduce the likelihood of scars developing after an injury or may reduce the severity of existing scars [15].
+Red light therapy may help to reduce the likelihood of scars [15] developing after an injury or may reduce the severity of existing scars.
 Decreasing inflammation and improving circulation, two effects commonly associated with red light therapy, will help injuries to heal correctly.
-This reduces the likelihood of scar tissues developing due to impaired healing and increases the chances that full and complete healing will occur.
+This reduces the likelihood of scar tissue developing due to impaired healing and increases the chances that full and complete healing will occur.

 Several effects connected with red light therapy also help existing scarring to partially or completely heal.
 Increased collagen production can help damaged skin tissue to regain its elasticity.
-This can be especially helpful in stretching-related scaring, like stretch marks after pregnancy.
-Increased circulation and evening skin tone can help scarred areas to better heal, making the skin more even and helping it to appear more consistent with how it appeared before an injury.
+This can be especially helpful in stretching-related scarring, like stretch marks after pregnancy.
+Increased circulation and evening skin tone can help scarred areas to heal better, making the skin more even and helping it to appear more consistent with how it appeared before an injury.

 Age-Related Changes